bquijada/bquijada/README.md

 ### :woman_technologist: About Me :

-I’m a Computer Science graduate from Oregon State University, passionate about building innovative software solutions.
+I’m a recent Computer Science graduate from Oregon State University working as a junior developer, passionate about building innovative software solutions.
 I am interested in full stack development.
 I'm also very passionate about the outdoors and also work as a ski instructor and guide in the winter!

 ---